TangoSEO/seorepairlab/src/content/pages/english/privacy-policy.md

   - IP address
   - Browser type
   - Operating system
-  - Pages visited and time spent on our site
+  - Pages visited and time spent on my site
   - Referring website

-### How We Use Your Information
+### How I Use Your Information

-We use the information we collect for the following purposes:
+I use the information I collect for the following purposes:

-- To provide and improve our services
+- To provide and improve my services
 - To process transactions and send receipts
 - To send you updates, promotions, and service-related communications
-- To personalize your experience on our Website
+- To personalize your experience on my Website
 - To comply with legal obligations
 - To detect and prevent fraudulent activity

 ### Cookies and Tracking Technologies

-We use cookies and similar tracking technologies to enhance your experience on our Website.
+I use cookies and similar tracking technologies to enhance your experience on my Website.
 These include:

-- **Essential Cookies:** Required for the operation of our Website.
+- **Essential Cookies:** Required for the operation of my Website.
-- **Performance Cookies:** Help us understand how you use our site.
+- **Performance Cookies:** Help me understand how you use my site.
 - **Marketing Cookies:** Track your browsing behavior for targeted advertising.

 You can control cookies through your browser settings.

 ### Sharing of Information

-We do not sell, rent, or trade your personal information.
-However, we may share your information with:
+I do not sell, rent, or trade your personal information.
+However, I may share your information with:

-- **Service Providers:** Third-party companies that help us operate our Website and provide services.
+- **Service Providers:** Third-party companies that help me operate my Website and provide services.
-- **Legal Authorities:** When required by law or to protect our rights and property.
+- **Legal Authorities:** When required by law or to protect my rights and property.
 - **Business Transfers:** In case of a merger, acquisition, or sale of assets.

 ### Data Security

-We implement industry-standard security measures to protect your data.
+I implement industry-standard security measures to protect your data.
 However, no method of transmission over the Internet or electronic storage is 100% secure.
-While we strive to use commercially acceptable means to protect your personal information, we cannot guarantee absolute security.
+While I strive to use commercially acceptable means to protect your personal information, I cannot guarantee absolute security.

 ### Your Rights